Nelson blue pounamu

 Can You Buy Pounamu?

-Yes, you can buy pounamu, but there are several important factors to consider:
+Yes, you can buy pounamu, but there are important factors to consider:

 1. Ethical Sourcing